langchr86/homesensor/software/README.md

 and also the IPs should be changed in most cases.
 All those things that should/can be configured are contained in the file `src/config.h`.

-Things that almost always need to be adapted to the specific environment:
+Things that almost always need to be adapted to the specific environment are:

 * Wifi credentials
 * Home assistant IP